lordaris/pos/readme.md

 ## TODO

 - [ ] Create a function to create the default roles and update them from a JSON file. [^1]

+## Ideas

+- Use cache storing to store the products, and websockets to update it once the product list is modified:
+  1. When the app starts, make a request to the server to get the top selling products and store them in a local cache.
+  2. When searching the products, a product is not in the cache, get it from the server and store it.
+  3. Get updates in real time using websockets
+  4. Send the invoice to the server when the sale is done.
+If the server is not available, store it in a temporal file and send it once the server is available again and its reception is confirmed.

 ## Projects and documentation to learn from